ebd622/docs/devoxx_be_2023/Java/README.md

   * Continuation is a datastructure that halps to restore the context of a call between calls to a coroutine (1:44:04)
   * Continuation should be a datastructure that you bebefit from but should not have a direct access to it
   * VTs are supper lightweight.
 They are manages by JVM, not by OS (1:52:30)
+  * A carrier thread is a traditional OS thread that is used by the JVM to execute VTs.
-  * There is a carrier thread.
-A VT is mounted and unmounted to a carrier thread (1:53:35)
+  * A VT is mounted and unmounted to a carrier thread (1:53:35)
   * Mounting and unmouting takes some time, it is not free (because it is not possible to get something with absolutely no overhead!)
 (1:55:00)
   * Quick example (2:07:45)
   * Don't confuse ExecutorService with pooling (2:14:30)